FileMaker 16: Changes Required

 Losing custom translations or CSS themes

 Your custom themes and translations can be overwritten if a "Restore" button is pressed from the "Under the Hood" layout, if the CalendarInterface record is deleted, or if a new record is added to the CalendarInterface table.
-If the Because of this, you can add a custom menu set with the "Records" menu removed, and apply it to the layouts based on the CalendarInterface table occurrence.
+To prevent this, you can add a custom menu set with the "Records" menu removed, and apply it to the layouts based on the CalendarInterface table occurrence.
 This should prevent the CalendarInterface record from being unintentionally deleted.
 Also, save the text of your modified theme or translations in a text file outside of FileMaker for backup.
 That way, you can quickly restore your custom themes or translations in case they are overwritten by pasting them back into DayBack.

 I'm seeing "Summarizing..." when the calendar loads